yufengm/Deep-Learning-Notes/README.md

   - Chain rule and Backpropagation
   - Dynamic programming for backpropagation in order to avoid repeating subexpression computing
   - Reverse and forward mode accumulation, Krylov methods

+- Chapter 7: Regulariation for Deep Learning
+  -